randymized/xml-obj-transform-stream/README.md

 - **cdata**: `['cdata',content]`
 - **commment**: `['comment',content]`
 - **processinginstruction**: `['processinginstruction',content]`.
 Content of the processing instruction is not parsed.

+### `xmlNodeGenerator(options,iterator)`
+An async generator function that takes an iterator of XML as an argument and produces an asynchronously iterable succession of nodes.
+- The options are the same as `XMLTransform`, except that any additional options will not be passed through to a Tranform constructor, since this is a function and not a subclass of Transform.
+- The output is similar to that from `XMLTransform`, except that they are in the form of an asynchronous iterator over the nodes.

 ## Licence:
 Released under the ISC license.